dreamyguy/console-log-plus/README.md

 Clone this repo locally.
 You'll need to have [NodeJS][1] installed.
 Install all dependencies by running:

     npm i

+## Run it locally

+To start the app locally, run:

+    npm run dev

+This command fires up the application on port `9887`, making it visible on http://localhost:9887.

+Every time you make changes to [src/index.js][3], your page will refresh and reflect the changes.

+_This is only meant as a way to debug the function in the browser, and is only available in `development` mode_.

 ## Building for production